 AMY GOODMAN: John McCain?

 RALPH NADER: John McCain?
 He’s good on auto safety.
 He tries to do something on campaign finance reform, although he plays the game and has to raise it from the K Street lobbyists.
 He’s terrible on the war.
 I don’t know what got into this mind of his.
 I mean, he had great authority to be as good as Senator Chuck Hagel on it and to say it was the wrong war.
 He could have opposed it.
 But he stuck, and that’s why he’s going to have trouble even getting the nomination.
 And if he gets it, he’s not going to get elected.
 The American people will not elect a Republican in 2008, but they will definitely not elect a Republican who is for continuing the war in Iraq.
-70% of the American people now want out of Iraq.
-That means a very sizeable chunk of conservative voters want out of Iraq.
+Seventy percent of the American people now want out of Iraq.
+That means a very sizable chunk of conservative voters want out of Iraq.
 And all the Republican candidates of any significance who are running want to continue that war.
 They want victory.

 AMY GOODMAN: The unannounceds: Fred Thompson, Mayor Bloomberg.

 RALPH NADER: Bloomberg is the wildcard.
-He could easily turn it into a three-way race if he runs as an Independent.
+He could easily turn it into a three-way race if he runs as an independent.
 There’s talk of a Bloomberg-Senator Hagel ticket, and that could not just be another Perot rerun, it could really be a winning ticket.
 You know, Bloomberg is a surprise to most people.
 He’s got a Republican label.
 He’s a former registered Democrat.
 I don’t think he’s good on corporate welfare.
-But he’s got a way where he could really appeal to people who call themselves Republicans, Independents, Democrats.
+But he’s got a way where he could really appeal to people who call themselves Republicans, independents, Democrats.
 He is big business, so he’s not afraid to talk turkey to them if he wants to.
 Nobody can say he didn’t meet a payroll.
 But we’re still waiting to see whether the inside Bloomberg office talk about running is actually going to materialize.

-AMY GOODMAN: The Independent unannounced: Ralph Nader.
+AMY GOODMAN: The independent unannounced, Ralph Nader?

 RALPH NADER: Too early to say.
 It’s too early to say.
 If I was going to run — and I have not decided at all — the biggest problem is getting on the ballot.
-The Democrats filed twenty-one phony suits against us.
+The Democrats filed 21 phony suits against us.
 We won most of them, but it was very draining.
 In Pennsylvania, they got a Democratic judge, using a Republican law firm, Reed Smith, to assess me and Peter Camejo $81,000 in transcription costs and handwriting expert fees for defending our right to be on the ballot, which they got us off through all kinds of shenanigans.
 First people in American legal history who had to pay court costs for defending their right to be on the ballot.
 So ballot access obstructions is the political bigotry of American politics.
-It’s very hard to get liberals who love civil rights and civil liberties and who are Democrats to be at all excited about the systemic obstruction of fifty state laws at one level or another that can be used by either Democrat or Republicans against third-party candidates.
+It’s very hard to get liberals who love civil rights and civil liberties and who are Democrats to be at all excited about the systemic obstruction of 50 state laws at one level or another that can be used by either Democrat or Republicans against third-party candidates.

 And historically, Amy, that’s where all the great ideas came from.
-In the nineteenth century it was the anti-slavery party, the women’s suffrage party, the farmer party, all the things we read about briefly in our history books that pushed these social justice movements before one or both of the two parties picked up on them.
+In the 19th century it was the anti-slavery party, the women’s suffrage party, the farmer party, all the things we read about briefly in our history books that pushed these social justice movements before one or both of the two parties picked up on them.
 So they’re — you know what I like to say?
 What would happen to nature if it prohibited seeds from sprouting?
 What would happen if big business could totally extinguish small business?
 That’s what the big two-party elected dictatorship is doing to a whole array of local, state and national candidates who would like to give the American people more voices and choices.

 AMY GOODMAN: How do you think mass movements should organize themselves and hold politicians accountable, make them more accountable to citizen, civilian, non-citizen movements than corporations?

 RALPH NADER: Well, let’s start with the easy things, like half of democracy is showing up.
-So why don’t workers who have lost their jobs or their pensions to industries that have gone to communist China with US Department of Commerce subsidy and encouragement, why don’t they mass and rally?
+So why don’t workers who have lost their jobs or their pensions to industries that have gone to communist China with U.S. Department of Commerce subsidy and encouragement, why don’t they mass and rally?
 I mean, who’s keeping them from rallying and massing?
 American Idol?
 Is that what’s doing it?
 I mean, let’s stop making excuses for ourselves.
 Let’s take the farmers, the dwindling number of farmers.
 They have great important causes that mesh with environmental causes at times, and the whole issue of genetic engineering and the dispossession of the small family farm by the big suppliers corporations and the big buying corporations.
-Why don’t they come to Washington, the way they did twenty years ago with their tractors?
+Why don’t they come to Washington, the way they did 20 years ago with their tractors?
 Show up!